New Plumbing Coupons: Click Here to View Current Discounts

 • There’s less maintenance with a hot water tank, and when repairs are necessary, they’re less complicated to perform, so they’re less expensive.
 The best maintenance plan is to learn to spot obvious signs of trouble and also to have professional servicing performed at least once a year.

-• A wide range of water heater sizes is available, so you can get the right size tank for your household needs.
+• A wide range of water heater sizes is available, so you can get the right size tank for your household’s needs.
 This makes it less likely that you’ll run out of hot water when you need it.
 It also means you won’t be paying to heat water you’re not using.

 • Hot water tanks are always running in order to keep hot water available on demand.
 There’s typically less waiting time for hot water with a tank versus a tankless system.
+That said, many homeowners today also compare tank models with tankless and heat pump options based on space, efficiency, long-term energy savings, and household hot water demand.

 Natural Gas or Electric?

 Before you determine the tank size that you’ll need, you have to choose whether you want a water heater powered by natural gas or by electricity.
 There are also some hybrid models on the market that use both sources to heat water.
+If energy savings are a top priority, it’s also worth asking about energy-efficient water heaters, including hybrid heat pump models.

 In some places, the choice will be simple – you won’t have a choice!
 When you do have the option to choose between natural gas and electric, however, you might want a natural gas water heater because of the following benefits they have over electric-powered water heaters: